Back To Top

 • Body text

-How can you optimize your website’s on-page SEO?
-By sharing high-quality content your audience is looking for and using keywords that help them find it.
-Here are some more specific tips:
+To optimize your website’s on-page SEO, share high-quality content your audience needs and use keywords that help them find it.
+(Wondering how to choose the right keywords?)

-Pay attention to potential keywords you could use on your site.
-Then use free keyword research tools to find more keywords and related terms your audience is searching for:
+Pay attention to search terms you could use on your site.
+Then use a keyword research tool to find more keywords and related terms your audience is searching for.
+There are many free and paid tools to choose from:

-Healthcare SEO experts recommend targeting one primary keyword per page plus some closely related terms (secondary keywords).
-For example, if you’re targeting “pediatric dentist,” you could also target “children’s dentist,” “pediatric dentistry” and “dentist for children.”
+Target 1-2 primary keywords per page, plus some closely related terms (secondary keywords).
+For example, if you’re targeting “pediatric oncologist,” you could also target “children’s cancer hospital,” “pediatric oncology” and “oncologist for children.”

-Sprinkle these keywords and phrases naturally into your content, including them in:
+Sprinkle these keywords and phrases naturally into these parts of your content:

 • Headings